sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 | payload-entry | $$payload-extension  | {{model-payload}}
 | evidence-entry | $$evidence-extension | {{model-evidence}}

-The CoSWID Items Registry defined in {{iana-coswid-items}} provides a registration mechanism for new items, and associated index values, added to the CoSWID model through the use of the CDDL sockets described above.
-This registration mechanism will provide for well-known index values for CoSWID extensions, allowing these index values to be recognized by implementations supporting a given extension.
+The CoSWID Items Registry defined in {{iana-coswid-items}} provides a registration mechanism allowing new items, and their associated index values, to be added to the CoSWID model through the use of the CDDL sockets described above.
+This registration mechanism will provide for well-known index values for data items in CoSWID extensions, allowing these index values to be recognized by implementations supporting a given extension.

-{: #model-concise-software-identity}
+{: #model-concise-swid-tag}
-## The concise-software-identity Object
+## The concise-swid-tag Group

-The CDDL for the main concise-swid-tag map is as follows and MUST be used to create or validate a CoSWID tag:
+The CDDL for the main concise-swid-tag group is as follows and its constraints MUST be followed when creating or validating a CoSWID tag:

 ~~~ CDDL
 concise-swid-tag = {